ryanrestine/HackTheBox_WriteUps/linux_machines/kotarak_notes.md

 Interesting, it appears IP address 10.0.3.33 is using wget to try and access a file every 2 minutes.
 This must be running as a cronjob.

-Looking at exploits for this version we find: https://www.exploit-db.com/exploits/40064
+Looking at exploits for this version of wget we find: https://www.exploit-db.com/exploits/40064

 First we'll need to upadte the wget-exploit.py portion of the script to: